A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Preparation.md

   - Rule 4: Monitors standard HTTP traffic on port 80.
 - **Lima Charlie**: It is integrated with a Windows workstation for advanced threat detection and response capabilities.
   - **YARA Rules**: Rules are written to detect executable files in the downloads directory.
+  - **Automate YARA Scan**: YARA Scan files that are executed and scan files that are dropped in the Downloads directory.
 - **Splunk Configuration**: Alerts are set up to detect reverse TCP connections.
   - Both **Snort Logs** and **Sysmon Logs** are going to be sent to **Splunk** for centralised monitoring and analysis.
 - **Forensic Tools**: Tools like Kape, Registry Explorer, and FTK Imager are downloaded for forensic analysis.